alexemanuelol/rustdavinci/README.md

 - Set the window topmost (as an overlay to Rust) then remove topmost when paint is done
 - Automatically update the painting when switching colors
 - Create a FAQ file
+- Play around with the hidden colors (Needs to be SUPER accurate for it to work)
+- Create a config file

 ### Optimization